-Our numerical analysis of the glass transition is inspired by a field-theoretical calculation by Lässig and Wiese [14], and its refinements in [15, 16].
-This theory starts from the Gaussian-disorder model defined in section II B. It introduces replicas (copies) of the RNA molecule and shows that the disorder-averaged partition function of the replicated system can be written in terms of two relevant operators.
-The first is the contact field $\Phi{\alpha}(i, j)$ that is 1 if the bases labeled i and j in replica $\alpha$ are paired and 0 otherwise.
-The second is the overlap field $\Psi{\alpha,\beta}(i,j)$ between two replicas $\alpha$ and $\beta$ defined as $\Psi{\alpha,\beta}(i,j) \equiv \Phi{\alpha}(i,j)\Phi{\beta}(i,j)$ , i.e., $\Psi{\alpha,\beta}(i,j)$ is 1 if the bases labeled i and j are paired in both replicas $\alpha$ and $\beta$ and 0 otherwise.
-The scaling dimensions of these operators, i.e., the exponents with which their thermal and disorder-averaged expectation values depend on the distance |j - i| between the two bases, are called $\rho$ and $\theta$ , respectively.
+Our numerical analysis of the glass transition is inspired by a field-theoretical calculation by Lässig and Wiese [13], and its refinements in Refs.
+[14,15].
+This theory starts from the Gaussian-disorder model defined in Sec.
+IIB.
+It introduces replicas (copies) of the RNA molecule and shows that the disorder-averaged partition function of the replicated system can be written in terms of two relevant operators.
+The first is the contact field $\Phi{\alpha}(i, j)$ that is 1 if the bases labeled i and j in replica α are paired and 0 otherwise.
+The second is the overlap field $\Psi{\alpha,\beta}(i,j)$ between two replicas α and β defined as $\Psi{\alpha,\beta}(i,j) \equiv \Phi{\alpha}(i,j)\Phi{\beta}(i,j)$, i.e., $\Psi{\alpha,\beta}(i,j)$ is 1 if the bases labeled i and j are paired in both replicas α and β and 0 otherwise.
+The scaling dimensions of these operators, i.e., the exponents with which their thermal and disorder-averaged expectation values depend on the distance |j - i| between the two bases, are called ρ and θ , respectively.

-Lässig and Wiese treat the disorder in the model perturbatively, prove renormalizability of the theory at first order (later extended to renormalizability to all orders by David and Wiese [15, 16]), calculate the $\beta$ function, find a critical point that they identify with the glass transition, and calculate the
+Lässig and Wiese treat the disorder in the model perturbatively, prove renormalizability of the theory at first order (later extended to renormalizability to all orders by David and Wiese [14,15]), calculate the β function, find a critical point that they identify with the glass transition, and calculate the critical exponents ρ^ and θ^ (the scaling dimensions of Φ and Ψ) at this transition.
+Importantly, they find expressions for the two critical exponents as a function of the scaling dimension of the disorder and the number of replicas.
+In the relevant limit of zero replicas, the expression for the exponent θ^ (the

-FIG. 2: Secondary structures of a random RNA molecule at distant times as presented in [14].
-The pairing overlap is defined by the common base pairings between the left and right configuration (corresponding bases are shown in black). (a) Above $T_c$ , the molecule contains conserved subfolds on scales up to the correlation length $\xi$ (indicated by shading) and is molten on large scales. (b) Below $T_c$ , the molecule is "locked" into its minimum-energy structure on all scales, up to rare fluctuations (unshaded).
+FIG. 2.
+Secondary structures of a random RNA molecule at distant times as presented in Ref.
+[13].
+The pairing overlap is defined by the common base pairings between the left and right configuration (corresponding bases are shown in black). (a) Above T_c , the molecule contains conserved subfolds on scales up to the correlation length ξ (indicated by shading) and is molten on large scales. (b) Below T_c , the molecule is "locked" into its minimum-energy structure on all scales, up to rare fluctuations (unshaded).